Home > Products > Scientific Instruments > DG645

 The standard time base has an accuracy of 5 ppm, and a jitter of 10-8, which is suitable for many applications.
 Optional timebases are available for users who require better rate and delay accuracy or reduced rate and delay jitter.

-The timing error for a 1 s delay can be as large as 5 µs for the standard timebase, 200 ns for the OCXO timebase, but is only 500 ps for the rubidium timebase (all 1 year after calibration.)
-See Timing Error vs. Delay graph to right
+The timing error for a 1 s delay can be as large as 5 µs for the standard timebase, 200 ns for the OCXO timebase, but is only 500 ps for the rubidium timebase (all one year after calibration.)

 Fast Rise Time Module